Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Appendix B: Model bias

 This fit was performed for the original best-fit parameter values to obtain the corrected best-fit nucleation efficiency curves.
 The new result is compared to the original efficiency curves in Fig.~\ref{fig:NFB}.
-It was not computationally practical to apply this method to all the MCMC samples explored in the original fit to build new $1\,\sigma$ error bands.
+It was not computationally practical to apply this method to all the MCMC samples explored in the original fit to build new $1 \sigma$ error bands.
 Therefore, the approximate new results presented in Fig.~\ref{fig:NFB} are produced by shifting the original error bands by the offset of the corrected best-fit curve and expanded by the statistical uncertainty in the fit of the corrected result.
-Fortunately, the bias-corrected result is not significantly discrepant with the original best-fit (within $1\,\sigma$ agreement), so this new analysis does not cast doubt on the WIMP sensitivity example shown in Appendix~A (which is not bias-corrected) or previously published results using the same PICO calibration data \cite{pico60_v2, pico60_v3}.
+Fortunately, the bias-corrected result is not significantly discrepant with the original best-fit (within $1 \sigma$ agreement), so this new analysis does not cast doubt on the WIMP sensitivity results shown in previously published works using the same PICO calibration data (which are not bias corrected) \cite{pico60_v2, pico60_v3}.
 Indeed, the close overlap between the original and bias-corrected results justifies ignoring the fit biases in analyses with this data.

-In addition to the analysis described above, further studies were carried out to investigate the validity of this fit paradigm.
-Specifically, non-parametric datasets were simulated and fit.
-Pathological cases to test the extreme limits of the model were also investigated.
-These studies did not lead to any definite or quantitative results, and so are not included here.